swtcpro/jingtum-lib-csharp/README.md

 The jingtum-lib-csharp library to be used for interacting with jingtum blockchain network.
 This is the c# version.

+## Source code
+* src/jingtum-lib
+The source codes of jingtum lib.
+* src/UnitTests
+The unit tests for jingtum lib.
+* src/TespApp
+The WindowsForm application for testing the jingtum lib apis.
+* Samples
+The samples to use the jingtum lib.
+* Documentation
+The documentation for the jingtum lib.
+* Bin
+The releases of the jingtum lib.

+## Summary
 The jingtum-lib-csharp library is based on the ws protocol to connect with jingtum system.
 The Remote class provides public APIs to create two kinds of objects: Request object by GET method, and Transaction object by POST method.
 And then can submit data to server through